aloneguid/netbox/README.md

 `string GeneratePersonFullName()` - Generates a random person name in the format of FirstName LastName

 # `PasswordGenerator` class.
 Generates random password, which complies with the strong password rules and does not contain ambiguous characters.
-In .NET full framework it is using crypto API to achieve true randomness, whereas portable version just tries it's best.
+Uses crypto API to achieve true randomness.

 `string Generate()` - generates a random password using default password policy.
 `string Generate(PasswordPolicy policy)` - generates a random password using a custom policy.
 You can create the policy by instantiating the `PasswordPolicy` class and changing the allowed character sets etc.